trailblazer/trailblazer.github.io/gems/workflow/circuit.md

 _Everything's a Circuit._

-Circuit provides a simplified [flowchart](https://en.wikipedia.org/wiki/Flowchart) implementation with terminals (for example, start or end state), connectors and tasks (processes).
-It allows to define the flow (the actual *circuit*) and execute it.
+Circuit provides a generic [flowchart](https://en.wikipedia.org/wiki/Flowchart) implementation for workflows.

+A circuit is a flow composed of tasks with connections and terminals (for example, start or end state).
 Circuit refrains from implementing deciders.
 The decisions are encoded in the output signals of tasks.

 `Circuit` and `workflow` use [BPMN](http://www.bpmn.org/) lingo and concepts for describing processes and flows.
 This document can be found in the [Trailblazer documentation](http://trailblazer.to/gems/workflow/circuit.html), too.

 {% callout %}
-The `circuit` gem is the lowest level of abstraction and is used in `operation` and `workflow`, which both provide higher-level APIs for the Railway pattern and complex BPMN workflows.
+The `circuit` gem is the lowest level of abstraction and is a very generic implemention.
+It is used in `operation` and `workflow`, which both provide higher-level APIs for the Railway pattern and complex BPMN workflows.
 {% endcallout %}

 ## Installation